 Applicable Regulations and Interpretation

-10.1.1 Each Party’s performance under this Agreement is subject to the condition that all requisite governmental and regulatory approvals for such performance are obtained in form and substance satisfactory to the other Party in its reasonable discretion.
+10.1.1 Each Party’s performance under this Agreement is subject to the condition that all requisite governmental and regulatory approvals for such performance are obtained in form and substance satisfactory to suchParty in its reasonable discretion.
 Each Party shall exercise Due Diligence and shall act in good faith to secure all appropriate approvals.

 This Agreement is made subject to present or future state or federal laws, regulations, or orders properly issued by state or federal bodies having jurisdiction.
 This Agreement shall be interpreted pursuant to the laws of the State of Virginia, the Federal Power Act, and the Government Authority having jurisdiction over the particular matter.